OPCFoundation/UA-EdgeTranslator/README.md

 ## Supported "Southbound" Asset Interfaces

-In this reference implementation, Modbus TCP, OPC UA (work in progress), Siemens S7Comm (TODO), Rockwell CIP-Ethernet/IP (TODO), and Beckhoff ADS (TODO) is supported, but other interfaces can easily be added by implementing the IAsset interface.
+In this reference implementation, Modbus TCP, OPC UA (work in progress), Siemens S7Comm (TODO), Rockwell CIP-Ethernet/IP (TODO), and Beckhoff ADS (TODO) are supported.
+Other interfaces can easily be added by implementing the IAsset interface.

 ## Optional Environment Variables